 - Elbow, wrist or hand fractures

-- Wrist or hand tendon injuries
+- Wrist or hand tendon injuries and shoulder surgeries

 - Shoulder tendonitis

 - Fine motor difficulties such as handwriting, buttoning, zipping